Simple. Small-batch. Sourdough. Chocolate. Cake. That’s all there is to this recipe, but it seems to be everything we’re craving right now.

 Scrape the entire mixture back into the pot and cook over medium-low heat, whisking constantly, until the custard is thick enough to coat the back of a spoon (it should register ~170F on a digital thermometer).
 Strain into a heatproof and airtight container and whisk in the remaining buttermilk/cream mixture.
 Cover and refrigerate until well-chilled, at least 6 hours and up to 1 week.

-Make the caramelized bread crumbs: Preheat the oven to 350ºF and line a sheet pan with parchment paper or silicone mat.
+Make the crisp oat streusel: Preheat oven to 350F.
+Line a large baking sheet with parchment paper or a silicone mat.

-Churn the ice cream: Whisk 1/4 tsp kosher salt into the chilled buttermilk base.
+Churn the ice cream: Whisk 1/4 tsp kosher salt and chilled peach puree into the chilled buttermilk base.
 Churn according to the instructions for your machine, until the mixture has the texture of soft serve.
-Transfer to a freezer-friendly container, alternating with dollops of jam and generous sprinklings of bread crumbs.
-(If you prefer, you can add the desired amount of bread crumbs during the last minute of churning.)
+Transfer to a freezer-friendly container, alternating with dollops of peach jam and generous sprinklings of oat streusel.
 Cover with parchment paper, pressing it to the surface of the ice cream so it adheres, then cover with a lid.
 Freeze until firm, at least 6 hours.
-It will keep for up to 3 months.
+Ice cream will keep for up to 3 months.

 A few notes: